openstack/octavia/devstack/samples/README-Vagrant.md

     cd $HOME/lbaas-octavia-vagrant
     vagrant up

+    Alternatively, you can specify the number of vcpus or memory:
+    VM_CPUS=4 VM_MEMORY=8192 vagrant up

 3) Wait for the vagrant VM to boot and install, typically 20-30 minutes

 4) SSH into the vagrant box